ritwik-ghosh153/dice-app-flutter/README.md

 # dice-app-flutter
-It is a Flutter app that gives a pair of random die faces
+It is a Flutter app that lets you roll a pair of dice and get random die faces.